CocoaPods/guides.cocoapods.org/source/using/philosophy.html.md

 Note that CocoaPods itself does not require the use of a workspace.
 If you prefer to use sub-projects, you can do so by running `pod install --no-integrate`, which will leave integration into your project up to you as you see fit.

-#### 7. “I don’t like the MacRuby dependency!”

-That’s ok, there is **no** MacRuby dependency whatsoever.
-In fact, the current version doesn’t even work on MacRuby.
-We did use MacRuby back in the early days, but those days are loooooong gone.

-The reason we used it back then, was so that we could focus on the core part of CocoaPods, instead of details like reading/writing property lists (i.e. Xcode projects).
-MacRuby supports the CFPropertyList API natively, whereas standard Ruby does not.
-Since then –starting from CocoaPods 0.5.0– we have added a Ruby C-extension to take care of this and deprecated MacRuby support.

-#### 8. “Why do I have to install Ruby to use CocoaPods?”
+#### 7. “Why do I have to install Ruby to use CocoaPods?”

 You don’t.
-OS X comes with Ruby (1.8.7) pre-installed in `/usr/bin/ruby`.
+OS X comes with a Ruby (1.8.7 or 2.0.0) pre-installed in `/usr/bin/ruby`.

 The _only_ thing you have to install are the Xcode command-line tools.

-If, however, you want a bit more speed, or are using Ruby for other development tasks, you might want to take a look at installing a newer Ruby version through managers like [rbenv](https://github.com/sstephenson/rbenv) or [RVM](https://rvm.io).
+If, however, you want a bit more speed, or are using Ruby for other development tasks, you might want to take a look at installing a newer Ruby version through managers like [rbenv](https://github.com/sstephenson/rbenv) or [RVM](https://rvm.io).\